xTeKc/HashPass/README.md

-# sha1fetch
+# How to Use

 ---

 ### Features:
-+   Convert SHA-1 Hashed passwords into Text
++   Convert SHA1 Hashed passwords into Text
     + `cargo run -- wordlist.txt <HASH>`
 <br>